 Tools for personal productivity include G Suite, a popular collection of cloud computing, productivity and collaboration tools developed by Google.
 HostPapa offers access to G Suite’s web-based office tools with an attractive bundle that includes professional email, storage, support, and reliable anti-spam security.

 Tools for project management include Asana, a web and mobile application designed to help teams organize, track, and manage their work.
 Basecamp is another tool offering similar features.
+Using a time tracker will help you keep accurate time and also provide proof of work being done.

 There are tools for managing remote teams that enable better communication and collaboration, like the market-leading Slack platform.